pbeshai/use-query-params/README.md

 </div>
 <hr/>

 When creating apps with easily shareable URLs, you often want to encode state as query parameters, but all query parameters must be encoded as strings. `useQueryParams` allows you to easily encode and decode data of any type as query parameters with smart memoization to prevent creating unnecessary duplicate objects.
+It uses [serialize-query-params](https://github.com/pbeshai/serialize-query-params).

 **Not ready for hooks?** Check out [react-url-query](https://github.com/pbeshai/react-url-query) for a higher-order component (HOC) approach.